devBanner/devBanner/README.md

 (*Based on the frontend in Dec 27*)

 ## (Non-paid) Hire
 We are looking for a front-end developer who can improve the overall designs and responsibility of our current frontend.
-Please contact via email or join the Gitter Chat by clicking the Join button above.
+Please contact via email or join the Gitter Chat by clicking the Chat on Gitter button above.

 ## Useful Links
 https://devbanner.center - Create your own devRant banner here